JoenTheWizard/cpu-32bit/README.md

 Things to to add:

-- Implement the rest of instructions (JNE, SHL, XOR etc)
+- Implement the rest of instructions (CALL, RET, INC etc)
 - Pipelining